 ARC 451a/451b | Applications Studio: Students who opt into a design/build get actual cost estimating, purchasing, and cost management at the scale and complexity of their project.
+2014 CONDITIONS: No change.

 Causes of Concern

 2004 Criterion 1.5 Architectural Education and Society